OfqualGovUK/ofqual-standards-patterns/docs/standards/shutter-page-content.md

 ### Be as specific as possible without being confusing

-A shutter page is most helpful when it can inform the user why the service is unavailable, when it will be available again and what, if anything, has happened to any data the user has in the system.
+A shutter page is most helpful when it can inform the user that the service is unavailable, when it will be available again and what, if anything, has happened to any data the user has in the system.
 Language should meet standards set out in the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide) and be simple to understand.
 Where possible to do so, tell the user:

 * the name of the service that is unavailable
 * that the service is unavailable